Scottish ferry fiasco: Initial delays

 Ferguson Marine went into administration in August 2019.
 Shortly beforehand, CMAL had reported to the Project Steering Group that the vessels were showing signs of deterioration, that no more than six people were working on Glen Sannox, and no more than two people working on vessel 802 an any one time.
-The construction of both hulls continued to be marked by repeated delays and mechanical issues after nationalisation.
+The construction of both hulls continued to suffer repeated delays and mechanical issues after nationalisation.
 A turnaround director, Tim Hair, was appointed between August 2019 and July 2021: he brought improvements to the yard and created 100 jobs, but there was criticism of the £1.2 million paid in fees to secure his services.

-Covid-19 further hampered construction, which was stopped for 11 weeks and initially opened with less than 10% of its workforce, who had to work with social distancing measures.
+COVID-19 further hampered construction, which was stopped for 11 weeks and initially opened with less than 10% of its workforce, who had to work with social distancing measures.
 It emerged that the Scottish Government had paid a further £49 million from Covid Support Funds to Ferguson Marine.